how to MS SharePoint

 To introduce the concept of formatting, it is useful to begin first by defining the core concepts of Document Libraries and Lists.
 We will then discuss some of the reasons you may want to consider formatting.
 Finally, we’ll review the high-level areas that support formatting today: Column Formatting, View Formatting, and Form Formatting.

-Content Management in SharePoint Lists and Libraries
+Content Management in SharePoint Lists & Libraries

 Lists and Libraries are containers for information within Microsoft 365 and SharePoint.
 These two main “types” of containers have existed for years, but some still find the differentiation confusing.